Missing Data in Signal Processing and Machine Learning: Models, Methods and Modern Approaches: Estimation with Missing Data under a Parametric Model Framework

-\end{itemize} The EM algorithm offers several advantages, including ease of implementation, a clear statistical interpretation of each step, and a general guarantee of convergence.
+The EM algorithm offers several advantages, including ease of implementation, a clear statistical interpretation of each step without ad-hoc imputation, and a general guarantee of convergence.
 However, a significant drawback is that a high proportion of missing information can result in a slow convergence rate.
-In the following, we briefly discuss different strategies to compute the EM in several scenarios.
+In the following, we briefly discuss different strategies to compute the EM for different data distributions.